ryardley/pdsl/README.md

 ## This sucks because...

-So you think this project is dumb and it sucks or is an insanely stupid idea.
+So you think this project is dumb.
 Great! [let us know about it here](https://github.com/ryardley/pdsl/issues/new) - perhaps we can fix your problem or prioritize it in our roadmap!
-We don't know what's in your head and we want to make libraries that help people get the most out of their effort.
+We don't know what's in your head and we want to make libraries that help more people get the most out of programming.

 ## FAQ